pataskad/nelson-photography-live/README.md

 - Effective use of color scheming and correct contrast selections to draw attention to the important Call to Actions (Book now, see portfolio, etc).
 - Careful use of small implementations such as shadows and slight text color changes for additional SEO and design layout improvements (Polishing the fresh paint....)
 - Raw testimonial section currently hard-coded (**Good potential for additions here, such as upload form for reviews for former clients to access**)
+- Portfolio/Gallery for prior work (photo collection), this will be starting out as a simple grid layout with styling making things look better in the short term, but --> *** this is another area I am targeting to rapidly update post-deployment as I find the time ***

 *** Upcoming goals ***
 - Image gallery containing prior work/images